-Whether you suffer from Fibromyalgia, or you pushed it too hard at the gym, or you’ve run down your immune system and the latest virus has left you feeling weak and sore, there are a number of natural remedies you can use to relieve your muscle pain or soreness.
+Whether you suffer from Fibromyalgia, you pushed it too hard at the gym, injured yourself, or you’ve run down your immune system and the latest virus has left you feeling weak and sore, there are a number of natural remedies you can use to relieve your muscle pain or soreness.

 If you tend towards constipation, or your bowel movements are normal, then you can use Magnesium Citrate: 250 – 1000 mg/day – adjust dosage according to bowel tolerance.
 If your stools get loose, then cut back the dosage.
 Available in capsule form that you can swallow or add to smoothies, or as a Raspberry-Lemon flavored drink called Natural Calm.

 If you tend towards diarrhea, or more than 1 bowel movement per day, then you may not tolerate ‘regular’ magnesium – or you may not be able to ingest a high-enough dose to remedy deficiency.
 In this case, use an angstrom-sized (nano) magnesium that does not go through the digestive tract, but just goes straight into the cells.
-We use both straight nano-sized magnesium, or high dose nano-magnesium (in a blend with other immune boosting minerals) is great for Fibromyalgia, Chronic Fatigue, Mono, or other immune-related issues.
+We use both straight atom-sized/nano magnesium, or magnesium in a blend called Bone Matrix is great for Fibromyalgia, Chronic Fatigue, Mono, or other issues involving joints and the immune system.

 Lastly, you can use Epsom Salts (Costco sells pharmaceutical grade in bulk) or Magnesium Oil in your bath water.
 Soak for at least 15-20 minutes to allow for absorption.